xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

                       goto T10            goto T12

-     Figure 5: Equivalent state sequences. a) Relying on operations along transitions. b) SCRs determined by recipes.
+     Figure 5: Equivalent state sequences. a) Relying on operations along transitions. b) DCVs determined by recipes.

 In figure 5.a operations are executed at each transition step.
-They assign identifiers to the last acceptance register 'accept'.
+They assign identifiers to the last acceptance variable 'accept'.
 This assignment happens even if states '1' and '2' are passed by and later states may detect another acceptance.
 Upon drop-out from state 1 or 2 a conditional goto to a terminal is applied based on the setting of 'accept'.